quoccuonglqd/quoccuonguit/_posts/2023-01-03-CNN Variation Part 1.md

 The SE network can be incorporated into any CNN by adding the squeeze and excitation operations to the intermediate layers of the network.
 It has been shown to improve the performance of CNNs on a variety of image classification tasks and has been widely adopted in the field of computer vision.

 Overall, the SE network is a powerful tool for improving the performance of CNNs on image classification tasks, and has had a significant impact on the field of computer vision.

+# 3. Conclusion:

+In conclusion, part 1 of our blog post has provided an overview of some of the most famous CNN architectures that have been developed to date.
+We have discussed the key features and intuition behind each architecture, including their strengths and weaknesses.
+We have highlighted how each architecture has contributed to the advancement of CNNs and the field of deep learning.
+We have also discussed how they are used in different applications and how they have evolved over time.

+In particular, we have discussed the LeNet architecture, which was the first successful CNN architecture and laid the foundation for future developments.
+We have also discussed the AlexNet architecture, which won the ImageNet competition and sparked a renewed interest in CNNs.
+We have also discussed the VGG, GoogLeNet and ResNet architectures, which have achieved state-of-the-art results in image classification and have become widely used in many other applications.

+As we have seen, these architectures have been able to achieve impressive results by introducing new techniques such as deeper networks, improved convolutional layers and pooling layers, and by using more advanced techniques such as residual connections, squeeze-and-excitation blocks, and dense connections.

+In the next part of our blog post, we will discuss some of the more recent CNN architectures that have been developed and how they have pushed the boundaries of what is possible with CNNs, we will also discuss the future of CNN architectures and their potential applications.